 Launching your website on the internet is the easy part.
 The hard part is to rank it among the top search engine results.
 The way to climb up the results is search engine optimization—consistently and effectively.
-But if you notice your website’s page ranking is going down despite your SEO efforts, there might be something wrong with your SEO strategy.
+But if you notice your website’s page ranking is going down despite your SEO efforts, there might be some SEO mistakes in your strategy.
 It is hard to put your finger on what might be wrong.
-Take a look at these deadly yet some of the most common SEO mistakes made by businesses, you might find the answer to why your website is sliding down the results.
+Take a look at these deadly yet some of the most common SEO mistakes made by businesses.
+You might find the answer to why your website is sliding down the results.

 1. You Are Not Optimized for Mobile